lewis-morris/semverbump/README.md

    cli = true      # enable CLI analysis web_routes = false  # disable route analysis
    ```

+   Use `--enable-analyzer` or `--disable-analyzer` on the command line to
+   override these settings for a single run.

 2. **Suggest the next version** between two git references: